FP-byte/MADS-DAV-FP/README.md

-# Visualisaties van de cursu Data Analysis & Visualisation - Master Data science
+### Visualisaties van de cursus Data Analysis & Visualisation - Master Data science

 This is the repository for the project within Master of Applied Data Science course "Data Analysis & Visualisation".

 Auteur: Francesca Paulin (Studentnr 1882135)

-# Setup the virtual environment
+### Setup the virtual environment
 1. First, make sure you have python >= 3.11.
 You can check the version with `python --version`.
 2. Make sure `rye` is there.
 Alternatively, use `pip` to install your environment.
     - check if it is installed by executing `rye --help`